sluofoss/sluofoss.github.io/content/Learn/Python/General Dev Tools/Making Packages.md

 https://star-history.com/#indygreg/python-build-standalone&pdm-project/pdm&astral-sh/rye&python-poetry/poetry&pypa/hatch&pypa/pipenv&astral-sh/uv&jazzband/pip-tools&pypa/pip&Date

-uv is growing to become a replacement of rye uv is part of rye

-uv is catching up to poetry
+uv is growing to become a full replacement of rye uv is used by rye uv is catching up to poetry in terms of github stars